Tits Geometry and Positive Curvature

 \begin{main} Whenever the universal cover $\tilde{\mathscr{C}}(M;\G)$ of $\mathscr{C}(M;\G)$ is a building, it is a compact spherical building. \end{main}

-When the Coxeter diagram for $\M$ is connected, or more generally has no isolated nodes, the work of Burns and Spatzier \cite{BSp} as extended by Grundh\"{o}fer, Kramer, Van Maldeghem and Weiss \cite{GKMW} applies, and hence $\tilde{\mathscr{C}}(M;\G)$ is the building of the sphere at infinity of a noncompact symmetric space $\U/\K$ of non-positive curvature, and the action of $\K$ on the sphere at infinity is the linear polar action whose chamber system is the building.
+When the Coxeter diagram for $\M$ is connected, or more generally has no isolated nodes, the work of Burns and Spatzier \cite{BSp} as extended by Grundh\"{o}fer, Kramer, Van Maldeghem and Weiss \cite{GKMW} applies, and hence $\tilde{\mathscr{C}}(M;\G)$ is the building of the sphere at infinity of a noncompact symmetric space $\U/\K$ of nonpositive curvature, and the action of $\K$ on the sphere at infinity is the linear polar action whose chamber system is the building.
 In our case, the fundamental group $\pi$ of the cover becomes a compact normal subgroup of $\tilde \G \subset \K$ acting freely on the sphere with quotient our manifold with the action by $\G = \tilde \G /\pi$.
 Moreover, the actions by $\tilde \G $ and $\K$ on the sphere are orbit equivalent.
-This already proves our Theorem \ref{A} up to equivariant homeomorphism in this case, and equivariant diffeomorphism follows, e.g., from the recognition theorem in \cite{GZ}.
+This already proves our Theorem \ref{A} up to equivariant homeomorphism in this case (Theorem \ref{mainresult}), and equivariant diffeomorphism follows, e.g., from the \emph{recognition theorem} in \cite{GZ}.
+In particular, we note that in this case $M$ is either a sphere or a quotient thereof by a Hopf action, i.e., not the Cayley plane.

-In the remaining (reducible) cases (including the case of fixed points), where isolated nodes of the Coxeter diagram are present, the above mentioned extended Burns-Spatzier-Tits theory does not yield the desired result, and we use more direct geometric arguments.
-Although it is possible to prove Theorem A for all reducible actions, without appealing to Tits geometry our proof is in essence done by induction on the number of isolated nodes of the Coxeter diagram via a characterization of Hopf fibrations in our context.
+In the remaining (reducible) cases (including the case of fixed points), where isolated nodes of the Coxeter diagram are present, the above mentioned extended Burns-Spatzier-Tits theory does not yield the desired result, and we also use more direct geometric arguments that hinges on a \emph{characterization of Hopf fibrations} in our context, Lemma \ref{hopf}.